-When an athlete does not have any legs or arms or parts thereof, either the kick or the respective arm stroke shall constitute a complete stroke cycle.

-Interpretation: The normal position on the breast can include a roll movement of the body up to, but not including ninety (90) degrees from horizontal.
+When an Athlete does not have any legs or arms or parts thereof, either the kick or the respective arm stroke shall constitute a complete stroke cycle.
+The position on the breast may include a roll movement of the body up to, but not including ninety (90) degrees from horizontal.
 The position of the head is not relevant.